leomotors/music-bot/README.md

 Apart from that, if you can understand the code [src/voice.ts](src/voice.ts), you can directly interact with api underneath, all of them is public.

-### Installation

-You don't need to install `cocoa-discord-utils` but use one that is shipped with this package, to avoid conflict

 ### Minimal Usage

 - Clone this repository, build the package and run tests/bot.js